-Dry Canyon Trail is a 5.6 mile moderately trafficked loop trail located near Lindon, Utah that features beautiful wild flowers and is rated as moderate.
-The trail offers a number of activity options and is accessible from March until October.
+Dry Canyon Trail is a 5.4 mile moderately trafficked loop trail located near Lindon, Utah that features beautiful wild flowers and is rated as moderate.
+The trail offers a number of activity options and is best used from March until October.
 Dogs are also able to use this trail.